Nabucco – Saturday 17th June 2017, 7.00pm Cadogan Hall

-There will be a pre-performance talk given by Michael Steen for all ticket holders at 5.45pm in the Cadogan Hall.
-For those attending the talk the doors will open at 5pm.
+There will be a pre-performance talk for all ticket holders at 5.45pm in the Cadogan Hall given by Simon Bainbridge.
+For those attending the talk the doors will open at 5.00pm.

-Outside engagements like these have an important role in helping us to raise the funds needed for us to promote our London concert series, so we are always happy to receive invitations for the group to perform.
+Outside engagements like these are important in helping us to raise the funds for promoting our London concert series, so we are always happy to receive invitations for the group to perform.
 Let us know if you have any ideas.

 If you have ever wondered how it feels to sing in an opera, why not consider joining our chorus?
 Rehearsals are held in central London, normally over the five weeks before a performance, usually two evenings a week and one all-day weekend session.
 If you would like to know more contact us by emailing